awsdocs/iam-user-guide/doc_source/list_route53.md

 **Actions for Amazon Route 53**

-For information about using the following Amazon Route 53 API actions in an IAM policy, see [Amazon Route 53 Actions](http://docs.aws.amazon.com/Route53/latest/DeveloperGuide/UsingWithIAM.html#UsingWithRoute53_Actions) in the *Amazon Route 53 Developer Guide*\.
+For information about using the following Route 53 API actions in an IAM policy, see [Route 53 Actions](http://docs.aws.amazon.com/Route53/latest/DeveloperGuide/UsingWithIAM.html#UsingWithRoute53_Actions) in the *Amazon Route 53 Developer Guide*\.

 + `[route53:TestDNSAnswer]()`